Business Loans

 New salon owners can find tips and tricks from online blogs covering best marketing practices for salons.
 If it’s in your budget, you may even consider hiring a marketing firm to create campaigns for your business.
 Here’s some reading material from a few agencies to get started:

-Running a salon is drastically different than working as a hairstylist, and many stylists may find it difficult to make the transition to business owner.
+Running a salon is drastically different from working as a salon employee, and many stylists find it difficult to transition to owning a business.
 You’ll need to have handbooks and operational systems in place to make sure the business runs smoothly.
-Before opening a salon, consider taking a few business courses and find a reliable accountant and attorney to help iron out details.